montrealrobotics/BIV/README.md

 ## Examples

-- To run a classic CNN while normalising the data, where the loss function is MSE:
+- To run a vanilla CNN while normalising the data, where the loss function is MSE:

   ```bash
   python main.py --experiment_settings="exp_tag,7159,utkf,True,mse,vanilla_cnn"